SamuelSwartzberg/flashcardifying_text_temp/nvc.md

 ##### requests

-Demands & requests are ways to realize the strategies to meet our needs.
+Demands ＆ requests are ways to realize the strategies to meet our needs.
 Demands want the strategy to happen no matter the persons reaction to the request, enacting sanctions such as criticism, anger, guilt-tripping etc. if not met, ergo accept only submission or rebellion as a reaction.
-Requests require the requestee to engage in an NVC process with the persons reaction to the request, even if negative In addtion, requests may fail if they are not positive (i.e. not don't do X), clear&precise, and actionable.
+Requests require the requestee to engage in an NVC process with the persons reaction to the request, even if negative In addtion, requests may fail if they are not positive (i.e. not don't do X), clear＆precise, and actionable.

 ###### reflection